Over Eating & Binge Eating Disorder

 - And most important of all, bring compassion and kindness to my experience, and forgive myself when I forget any or all of the above!

-From my early studies and experience with mindful eating, I thought it was mostly about focusing on how our bodies felt and the tastes of the food in the present moment.
-This might be great for someone without really deep habits, but it doesn't seem to be enough for those of us who turn to food when we're stressed, anxious, frightened, angry, bored, tired, celebrating, offered something, or just when we see a biscuit or our child's leftovers.
+When I initially considered what mindful eating is, it seemed to be just about focusing on how our bodies felt, the sensory experiences of the food in the present moment, and appreciation for how the food had got to me.
+To do this as a mindful eating meditation might be great for someone without really deep habits, but it doesn't seem to be enough for those of us who turn to food when we're stressed, anxious, frightened, angry, bored, tired, celebrating, offered something, or just when we see a biscuit or our child's leftovers.

 Last autumn I discovered the difference between what is known as warm and cool mindfulness, and that warm mindfulness can be more effective with addictions.
-Thanks enormously to Ed Halliwell for his life-changing tweet about this.
 With warm mindfulness we bring compassion to our experience.
 Even as I write that word my shoulders lower and I breathe deeper.

 By bringing compassion to my experience, to my thoughts, feelings and actions, I give myself room to breathe.
 There is space for me to allow myself to be.
 To choose.
 To make food choices that are more in tune with my wider values and aims - that of living long and well to support my family and the wider world.

-With compassion I have forgiveness for what I've done to my body over the years, for all the time I've spent searching for answers, for the actions I might have done yesterday that were not going to help me lose weight.
+With compassion I have forgiveness for what I've done to my body over the years, for all the time I've spent searching for answers, for the actions I did in the past that were not going to help me lose weight.

 The best approach to take with eating is one that works for you.
-With alcohol, with which I have an infinitely simpler relationship than I do with food, I can choose not to have it for a few months, to let my body have a rest, to arrest any slightly addictive habits forming.
-Having not drunk wine for most of 2020, I did go back to it for Christmas!
-So planned to have a few months off in 2021.
-I do need to lightly use mindfulness techniques to get into this - to let myself feel what I might be feeling, breathing into where I feel it in the body, rather than have a drink, but I can do this with ease.
-(I was quite proud of myself last night not having a drink after four hours teaching online lessons online to 60 teenagers, followed by two and a half hours talking to 60 parents at an online school parents' meeting!).
+I have a far simpler relationship with alcohol, than I do with food, I can choose not to have it for a few months, to let my body have a rest, to arrest any slightly addictive habits forming.
+I do need to lightly use mindfulness techniques to get into this - to let myself feel what I might be feeling, breathing into where I feel it in the body, rather than have a drink - but can do this with ease and simplicity.
+(I was quite proud of myself last night not having a drink after four hours teaching online lessons to 60 teenagers, followed by three hours talking to 60 parents at an online school parents' meeting!).

-When I bring kindness to my experience I'm more likely to be able to let myself be with discomfort rather than turn to food.
+When I bring kindness to my experience, I'm more likely to let myself be with discomfort rather than turn to food.
 Although I give myself permission to eat anything, mindful eating is also eating food that is nourishing, for both my body and mind.
 By letting myself eat anything, I actually didn't want any of my husband's homemade Christmas cake for weeks, until the other day when I suddenly fancied and very much enjoyed a small slice.
-By noticing the food as I am eating it, I can also be satisfied with a lot less.
+By noticing the food as I am eating it, I can also be satisfied with a lot less and not fall into excessive eating.
+I no longer feel full but hungry,

 Useful attitudes to bring to mindful eating

 Eating mindfully, with compassion, brings me joy and lightness of being.
-Eating mindfully when I'm hungry requires a certain focus but it also lets me feel a wonderful sense of freedom.
+Mindful eating only when hungry requires a certain focus but it also lets me feel a wonderful sense of freedom.
 It simply feels good to know I'm treating my body and mind with care, curiosity and respect.

-Besides compassion, other attitudes that are helpful with these habits of emotional eating are patience and trust.
+Besides compassion, there are other attitudes that are helpful with binge eating and how to stop eating when not hungry.

-Patience that by sticking with eating mindfully, it can become a habit in itself, that we can recover from unhealthy and unhelpful eating habits.
+Patience that by sticking with eating mindfully, it can become a habit in itself, and we can recover from unhealthy eating habits.

-Non judging is also important - the surest way to open the door to the Little Minx rebel in my mind, with her unhelpful thrusting of food towards me, is to consider that I'm not allowed to eat something.
-Simply noticing all the judging thoughts that arise, labelling them as 'Judging', and letting them come and go, means I don't need to take them seriously.
+Non judging is also important - the surest way to open the door to the rebel in my mind, with her unhelpful thrusting of food towards me, is to consider that I'm not allowed to eat something.
+Simply noticing all the judging thoughts that arise, labelling them as 'Judging', and letting them come and go, means I don't need to take them seriously and have more freedom to choose what my body and I truly want.

 Acceptance - of what we've done in the past, of the habits we've developed, and of whatever is happening that might be leading us to eat.